 The big HTML5 accomplishment was providing a native way for developers to include video, audio, games, and date and color pickers.
 Once most of the browsers supported these features, developers could use them without having to include anything extra.

 HTML5 also brought a lot of new input attributes.
 These make forms a lot easier to fill out for users and easier to validate for developers.
 With HTML5, developers could add a type=”search” or type=”tel” or type=”color” and the input form field would be validated as such.
 This also makes the web easier to use on mobile devices.
 If a user on an iPhone comes across an input tag with the type of date, it will change their keyboard accordingly to make it easier to fill out that field.
 The form fields will also validate in a smarter way and not let people submit forms where there are major obvious errors.
 Furthermore, developers can use regular expressions to create their own custom validations.

 Another accomplishment for HTML5 was to introduce many new semantic sectioning elements.
 In HTML4, developers commonly used the div element for just about everything.
 Rather than using Cascading Style Sheets (CSS) to section a page, HTML5 allows for developers to use native HTML elements to section their pages and write their HTML more semantically (read: in a self-explanatory way).
-Many of these elements came out from a study that Google did examining how developers were then using HTML4 and CSS to label elements.

 In our comprehensive HMTL/HTML5 training courses you will learn the differences between markup languages and other web programming languages, how to transition from HTML to HTML5 , and utilize the advanced and emerging features of HTML5 in your web applications.

 Learn how to determine if a switch to HTML5 is worth the time and money.